-Now that your items are good to go, it’s time to shop around and see where you can get the most money.
+Now that your items are ready to sell online, it’s time to see where you can sell them for the most money.
 That can vary, depending on the exact item you’re selling.

 It’s tough to nail down average prices on huge, constantly shifting marketplaces like eBay and Amazon.
 Buyback sites are much easier to compare.

-To find the best buyback site, we looked at a few prominent options and their going rate for in-demand devices in good condition.
-Here’s what we found:
+To find the best buyback site, we looked at Decluttr, Buyback Boss, Swopsmart and Gazelle, and compared the going rate for in-demand devices in good condition.